StepanHrbek/LightsprintSDK/samples/readme.txt

 HelloMesh
 - shows how to create mesh

+HelloStaticSolver
+- shows how to calculate static illumination in scene, without renderer

+Lightmaps
+- realtime global illumination preview (1 light only)
+- on request: precalculates lightmaps/vertexcolors from all types of lights (point/spot/dir/skybox)
+- uses internal renderer
+- loads Collada scene and 3ds dynamic objects

 PenumbraShadows
 - renders realtime direct illumination in scene with dynamic objects and light
 - features penumbra shadows